kubeflow/kfp-tekton/README.md

-# Kubeflow Pipelines DSL Compiler for Tekton
+# Kubeflow Pipelines with Tekton

-Project to bring Kubeflow Pipelines DSL and Tekton together.
-The work is being driven in accordance with this evolving [design doc specifications](http://bit.ly/kfp-tekton).
+Project to bring Kubeflow Pipelines and Tekton together.
+The work is being driven in accordance with this [design doc specifications](http://bit.ly/kfp-tekton).
 The work is split in phases.
-While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current effort in this repository is focused on creating a Kubeflow Pipeline compiler for Tekton, which can take KFP DSL, and compile it to Tekton YAML.
-You can then run those Pipelines on Tekton directly.
+While the details of the phases are listed in the [design doc](http://bit.ly/kfp-tekton), the current code allows you run Kuubeflow Pipelines with Tekton backend end to end.

-If you would like to take the compiled output to Kubeflow Pipelines (KFP) engine and run it through KFP SDK and UI, please follow [the evolving code in the backend repository](https://github.com/kubeflow/kfp-tekton-backend)
+* Craft your Pipelines using KFP DSL, and compile it to Tekton YAML.
+* Upload the compiled Tekton YAML to KFP UI and API engine, and run end to end with logging and artifact tracking enabled.

 ## Tekton